Optician Certification Training

 - Develop the skills necessary to begin an entry-level position as an optician

-- Possess the knowledge to pass the American Board of Opticianry (ABO) exam
+- Possess the knowledge to pass the American Board of Opticianry (ABO) and National Contact Lens Examiners (NCLE) exams

-- Learn not only the skills required to work as an optician, but master communication best practices that will allow you to effectively work with peers and clients
+- Learn not only the skills required to work as an optician but also master communication best practices that will allow you to effectively work with peers and clients

 - Set yourself up for success as you begin your career in the medical field